 If 2020 caused an explosion in virtual presentations, aka ‘webinars’, it has simultaneously created an avalanche of time-wasting, mind-numbing ones.

-After attending some really excellent virtual presentations and some incredibly awful ones over the last year, I’ve learned what the one thing is that separates the best from the worst.
+After attending some really excellent virtual presentations and some incredibly awful ones over the last year, I’ve learned what one thing separates the best from the worst.
 This blog is very much a list of ‘dos and don’ts’ to help you avoid the many pitfalls and focus on what makes a virtual presentation worth watching.

 I’ll start by giving you some early warning signs of the worst ones.
 My advice here is leave early!

 No Attention given to User Experience

 The shared commonality between badly prepared and self-promotional virtual presentations is easy to spot.
 The presenter doesn’t prioritise user experience:

 - You haven’t been given any orientation on the event at the beginning – format, length, options for audience engagement, etc.

 - The host hasn’t done a trial run to pace the event or get familiar with the technology.
 For example, screen sharing is awkward, internet quality is unreliable, hosts forget to unmute their own microphone or forget to mute the audience, slide transitions are not smooth, etc.